LoFenk/django_meme_maker/README.md

 # Django Meme Maker

-A reusable Django app for creating and managing memes with customizable, embeddable templates.
+A reusable Django app for creating and managing memes with a searchable template bank and customizable, embeddable templates.
 Perfect for adding meme creation functionality to any Django project.

 ## Features

-- 📸 **Easy meme creation** - Upload images and add top/bottom text
+- 🔍 **Template Bank** - Searchable library of meme templates by title and tags
+- ✨ **Meme Editor** - Create memes from templates with customizable text overlays
-- 🎨 **Customizable themes** - Configure colors, styles, and layouts
+- 🎨 **Text Styling** - Configure colors, font size, and positioning
+- 📥 **Download Support** - Download both templates and generated memes
+- 🖼️ **Image Generation** - Automatic composite image generation with Pillow
+- 💾 **Storage agnostic** - Works with any Django storage backend (local, S3, GCS, etc.)
 - 📦 **Embeddable components** - Include meme functionality in any template
-- 💾 **Storage agnostic** - Works with any Django storage backend (local, S3, GCS, etc.)
 - 🔌 **Plug and play** - Simple installation with sensible defaults
 - 📱 **Responsive design** - Works great on all screen sizes

+## User Workflow

+1. **Browse Templates** - Search the template bank by name or tags
+2. **Select Template** - View template details and click "Make My Own"
+3. **Edit Meme** - Add top/bottom text with custom styling
+4. **Save & Share** - Download the generated meme or share via URL

+If no template exists, users can **upload their own** and immediately create a meme from it.

 ## Installation